-Having the discipline to do the right thing for long periods of time is one of the best skills that you can master.
+Having the discipline to do the right thing for long periods of time, is one of the most useful skills that you can master in your life.

 Table of Contents